About

 My father had hung up a map of the world glued on a piece of wood that acted as a headboard for my twin-sized bed.
 I’d go to sleep at night staring at South America and Africa (I wasn’t tall enough to reach the Northern Hemisphere unless I sat up in bed).
 The map was from the 80ies which meant Germany was not unified yet and the USSR was still a thing.
 So was Yugoslavia.
 I got my love for geography, travel, planes, and exploration from these maps.
 And, when I was 8, my entire family moved across the ocean to the American Midwest.
 That was the beginning of an epic adventure that is still being written.

 The first computer I used was a laptop my father used at work.
 It ran MS-DOS; my siblings and I played Pacman, GP, and other classic games.
 It didn’t dawn upon me that I could program until my father gave me a rather limited Sharp calculator (or pocket computer) with a one-line screen and a keyboard that resembled those found in cockpits.
 I was 13 and thought I could build a phonebook on that device using BASIC.
-It was primitive: all I knew was if/then/else and GOTO commands.
+It was primitive: I only knew if/then/else and GOTO commands.
 But it worked.
-Later, in high school, we learned Turbo Pascal and then Delphi while at home my father fed me Java (version 1.1 if you please).
-The glorious days of applets.
+Later, in high school, we learned Turbo Pascal and then Delphi while at home my father fed me Java (version 1.1 if you please)— the glorious days of applets.
 I also wrote my first websites (HTML, CSS, Javascript, and later DHTML in splendid technicolor with the mandatory <marquee/> and other hideous inventions of 90ies web design).

 In 2010, I moved to another country, another life, and another startup, Axiomatics, where I work now.
-We were a small dedicated team of 10 individuals wearing multiple hats from developing to sales and marketing.
+We were a small dedicated team of 10 individuals wearing multiple hats from development to sales and marketing.
 Little by little we grew the company to about 50 employees and started focusing on specific roles.
 I let go of core development to focus on product management for a few years helping to design a couple of new products and features in the process.
-In 2015, our CEO and I decided to move to Chicago to expand our US operations and I took over the role of VP sales engineering, professional services, and support, creating a dedicated team of strong solutions architects that help our customers onboard our technology.
+In 2015, our CEO and I decided to move to Chicago to expand our US operations and I took over the role of VP of sales engineering, professional services, and support, creating a dedicated team of strong solutions architects that help our customers onboard our technology.